 Proteins are the major life force and structural components present in all the cells of the body.
-It is the macronutrient which contains nitrogen.
-If monitored carefully, protein-rich diet along with low carbohydrate intake may assists in weight loss.
+They are the macronutrients which contain nitrogen.
+If monitored carefully, protein-rich diet along with low carbohydrate intake may assist in weight loss.
 Along with the quantity of the protein, it is also very important to choose right quality of protein.
-Quality of proteins refers to the amount of amino acids provided by that protein.
+Quality of proteins refers to the number of amino acids provided by that protein.
 Animal proteins are easy to digest and hence contribute more in providing the required amino acids to the body.
 For this reason, they are also referred to as complete dietary protein.
-Plant proteins on the other hand, are difficult to digest and lack in one or more amino acids and hence are referred to as incomplete proteins.
+Plant proteins, on the other hand, are difficult to digest and lack in one or more amino acids and hence are referred to as incomplete proteins.
 Insufficiency of protein in the body affects all organs and overall growth and development.
-It is always advisable to choose a balanced diet with adequate amount of proteins along with other nutrients to ensure a healthy body and revitalized mind.
+It is always advisable to choose a balanced diet with an adequate amount of proteins along with other nutrients to ensure a healthy body and revitalized mind.

 Eat proteins, stay healthy!